kkoltun/dev_notes/java/basics/collections.md

 * Cannot contain duplicate keys.

 **`NavigableSet` and `NavigableMap`**:
-* A SortedSet and SortedMap extended with navigation methods reporting closest matches for given search targets.
+* A SortedSet and SortedMap extended with navigation methods reporting the closest matches for given search targets.
 * Has methods `lower`, `floor`, `ceiling` and `higher` returning elements basing on the comparison.

 ## Classes